/ / How to Use The Paris Metro In 2025 (+ Practical Tips)

 Reloading your Navigo Easy Pass is quite easy.
 You can either go directly to the RATP counters in the metro, recharge on the ticket machines, or directly on your phone.

-To do it on the ticket machine, simply place the pass on the Navigo reader, select the single journey t+ ticket, and either choose from buying individual tickets or a carnet of 10 tickets to save money.
+To do it on the ticket machine, simply place the pass on the Navigo reader, select the Metro-Train-RER Ticket, and choose the number of tickets you want to buy.

 To do it on the phone, you can either use the IDF Mobilités app or the RATP Bonjour App.
 With the IDF Mobilités App, go to “purchase”, then click “on my Navigo pass”.
 Select “read my pass” and hold it above your Phone’s front camera.

 For the RATP App, the steps are pretty much the same.
 Go to “tickets”, click “Read Pass” and bring your pass behind the top of your phone.
-Select “Buy on Pass” and choose from either a single journey ticket or the carnet of 10 tickets.
+Select “Buy on Pass”, choose “Single tickets”, select “Metro-Train-RER Ticket”, and select the number of tickets you want.

 How to Check The Remaining Number Of Tickets on Your Navigo Easy Pass